kylegrahammatzen/bloom/packages/core-v2/README.md

 ## Storage

-High-speed storage for rate limiting and caching with [Redis or Memory](./src/storage/README.md).
+Rate limiting and caching with [Redis or Memory](./src/storage/README.md).

 ```typescript
 import { redisStorage, memoryStorage } from '@bloom/core-v2'